The Hound of the Baskervilles: Publication

 The Hound of the Baskervilles was first serialised in The Strand Magazine in 1901.
 It was well-suited for this type of publication, as individual chapters end in cliffhangers.
 It was printed in the United Kingdom as a novel in March 1902 by George Newnes Ltd. It was published in the same year in the United States by McClure, Philips & Co.

 Original manuscript

 In 1902, Doyle's original manuscript of the book was broken up into individual leaves as part of a promotional campaign by Doyle's American publisher – they were used in window displays by individual booksellers.
-Out of an estimated 185–190 leaves, only 37 are known still to exist, including all the leaves from Chapter 11, held by the New York Public Library.
-Other leaves are owned by university libraries and private collectors.
+Out of an estimated 185–190 leaves, only 37 are known to still exist, including all the leaves from Chapter 11, held by the New York Public Library.
+Other leaves are owned by university libraries in the United States and by private collectors.
+Four of the known survivors are in unknown locations, including one that was stolen.

 A newly rediscovered example was sold at auction in 2012 for US$158,500.
+Another one was sold in 2021 for $423,000.
+The existence of the 37th leaf became publicly known in 2018; it was put up for auction in 2022, but did not sell.